Policies & Forms

 Missed Appointment Policy

 It is Highland Pediatrics' mission to deliver excellent healthcare.
-We request that if you are unable to come to your appointment for any reason that you call and communicate this to us.
+We request that if you are unable to come to your appointment for any reason that you call and at least 24-hours prior to your appointment time.
 If a patient has more than 3 missed appointments without prior notification by phone then they and their siblings may be discharged from the practice.

 Payment & Office Policies

 Thank you for choosing Highland Pediatrics as your primary care provider.
 Please read our payment policy and ask any questions you may have when you check-in for your visit or call the billing department prior to your visit.
 You will be required to sign our policies to confirm that you understand and agree to abide by these guidelines.

 We participate with most insurance plans.
 Each plan has different policies and coverage levels and it is your repsonsibility to know your coverage for medical services provided.
 If you are uninsured, ask us about setting up a payment plan that you can afford.
 We also have applications available for state assistance if you believe you qualify.
 Insurance plans change, so we ask that you verify your insurance with us at each visit.
 You will be asked to show your insurance card at each visit.
 If your MassHealth/BMC/Neighborhood Health Plan or any state plan has lasped, please let us know.
 We can help so you are not charged for the visit.
 If you reapply quickly, there is a grace period to submit your claims, if not; you will be responsible for payment.

 Please - it is your obligation to pay your co-payment at the time of service.
 Due to insurance guidelines and regulations, we must collect a co-pay for every office visit.
 If you do not pay your co-pay at the time of service, you will be charged a $15.00 bill patient fee.
 Please remember we accept cash, checks, MasterCard, Visa and Discover.